SPlanzer/portfolio_website/content/articles/meshroom/index.en.md

 ## Meshroom
 Meshroom is an opensource photogrammetry project.
 The Meshroom software uses Photogrammetry and Structure From Motion (SFM) principles to build 3D models.
 Very simply put this is accomplish by the software finding common clusters of pixels known as "features" in multiple overlapping images.
 The software then uses these common clusters and the image metadata to calculate the position and angle of the camera relative to the captured image.
-With this information 3D points are triangulated to build a, point cloud.
+With this information 3D points are triangulated to build a point cloud.

 ## Capturing the images